-Dr. Morrison to give 2024 Maliniac Lecture
+Dr. David Chwei-Chin Chuang to give 2025 Maliniac Lecture

 History of the Maliniac Lecture